How to Access Torzon Safely

 Navigate to Torzon

-Once connected, copy a verified Torzon .onion address from our Torzon mirrors page and paste it into the address bar.
+Once connected, copy a verified Torzon .onion address from our mirrors page and paste it into the address bar.
 Bookmark the working link for future access.

 Security Settings